semgrep/semgrep-docs/docs/glossary.md

 A rule is a specification of the patterns that Semgrep must match to the code to generate a finding.
 A rule is written in YAML.
 Without a rule, the engine has no instructions on how to match code.

 Rules can be run on either Semgrep OSS Engine or Semgrep Pro Engine.

+There are several types of rules: search mode rules and taint mode rules.
+Rules can be search mode rules or

 Findings